 This mental link you make with your mind to the muscle, is often one of the single biggest hurdles you’ll come up against, as you learn to increase hypertrophy.

-Remember this isn’t about how heavy you can
+Remember, this isn’t about how heavy you can

-lift, concentrate on squeezing and feeling
+lift; concentrate on squeezing and feeling

-the muscle and resistance throughout the exercise.
+the muscle against the resistance throughout the exercise.